-A "loan modification" is a permanent restructuring of your mortgage loan where the lender changes one or more of the terms so that your payments are more affordable.
+A "loan modification" is a permanent restructuring of your mortgage loan where the lender changes one or more of the terms to make your payments more affordable.
+With a modification, the lender might agree to do one or more of the following to reduce your monthly payment:

-Below are some situations, with more details below, where you should consider hiring, or at least consulting with, an attorney:
+Here are some situations, with more details below, where you should consider hiring, or at least consulting with, an attorney:

-If you aren't sure what to do—say you're facing foreclosure, but you aren't sure if a modification is right for you—and want to know about all of your options, an attorney can help you understand your legal rights and give advice about the best course of action in your situation.
+If you aren't sure what to do (say you're facing foreclosure, but you aren't sure if a modification is right for you) and want to know about all of your options, an attorney can help you understand your legal rights and give advice about the best course of action in your situation.
 Depending on your circumstances, the attorney might recommend pursuing a mortgage modification, fighting the foreclosure in court, or giving up the property in a short sale or deed in lieu of foreclosure.

 An attorney can help you fill out paperwork and make sure you present your situation in the best light possible.
 You can also get free help with your application package from a HUD-approved housing counselor.

+If your servicer doesn't comply with federal laws or any applicable state laws that govern the loss mitigation process, an attorney can help you enforce your rights.
 For example, under federal law, the servicer generally can't start a foreclosure until you're more than 120 days delinquent on the loan.
 This period before foreclosure starts is supposed to provide you with sufficient opportunity to seek an alternative to foreclosure, like a modification.
-So long as you send in a complete application, the servicer also can't start the foreclosure while your application is pending.
-If your servicer starts the foreclosure early in violation of the law, an attorney can help stop it.

 Because it's very difficult to get your home back after a completed foreclosure, you want to deal with violations of loss mitigation laws before the sale.
 Having an attorney on your side gives you a better chance of getting results before your home is sold.